 Working with Date and Time Columns

-Many datasets include timestamps such as sales logs, sensor data, or user activity.
+Many datasets include timestamps — like sales records, sensor readings, or user activity logs.

-Pandas makes it easy to convert strings to datetime objects, extract date parts, and filter by time ranges.
+Pandas simplifies working with these by letting you convert strings into datetime objects, extract specific components, and filter by time periods.

 Converting Strings to Datetime